 - This is an 8 hour class.
 Class location and time will be announced for those who have signed up for a scheduled time.

 - For more information or to register, please call the office at (509) 786-3873

 This CPR course teaches the lifesaving skills of adult Hands-Only CPR, adult CPR with breaths, child CPR with breaths, adult and child AED use, infant CPR, and mild and severe airway block for adults, children, and infants.
 Skills are taught in a dynamic group environment which provides students with the most hands-on CPR practice time possible.

-This course is ideal for community groups, new parents, grandparents, babysitters, and others interested in learning how to save a life.
+This course is for Prosser and Whitstran residents and is ideal for community groups, new parents, grandparents, babysitters, and others interested in learning how to save a life.
 This CPR course will be scheduled periodically throughout the year depending on demand and also available upon request to groups of 5-10 students.

 There is no cost or fees for this course and you do not need to bring anything.
 Everything you need will be provided.
 There is a practical component to this course, so please wear comfortable clothing.
 Part of the practical portion will involve practicing compressions with a manikin placed on the floor.
 If you are unable to practice compressions on the floor for any reason, we will be more than happy to make accommodations for you.